Looking for a Costa Rica travel guide? Here’s everything you need to know to experience the best of the country.

 Travelers from most countries will get a 90 day visa at the border, but countries like Australia and Japan need a visa in advance.
 Make sure to check with your local embassy for advice.

-Costa Rica is one of the safest countries in Latin America regarding crime and in general you shouldn’t worry about your safety.
-This country is home to both active volcanos (which tend to erupt), there are often earthquakes, and its wildlife includes poisoneous snakes, so do keep an eye open.
-However, if you keep updated on the lastest news and stay away from active craters, you should be just fine.
+Costa Rica is one of the safest countries in Latin America regarding crime, and in general you shouldn’t worry about your safety.
+However, since it’s home to active volcanos, earthquakes, and much wildlife (including poisonous snakes), do bear this in mind and keep updated on the latest news.

 Living expenses in Costa Rica are quite high, and you should expect to pay between $50 and $100 per day.
 There are some ways to save money, though – just keep on reading.

 - Take public transportation.
-The public buses in Costa Rica are really well kept and reliable!
-On several stretches, they match the buses in Mexico (which are super good!) and Tica bus.
-They are also extremely cheap compared to the alternative, which is the private minibusses.
-Just to name an example: We paid $5 to get from Monteverde to San José in a large bus with aircon and fancy leather seats, and the minibus (Intershuttle) costed $50.
+The public buses in Costa Rica are well maintained and reliable.
+On several stretches, they match the Tica bus (International bus company) and buses in Mexico, which are great!
+They’re also super cheap compared to flying or the shuttle busses.
+Just to mention an example: We paid $5 to get from Monteverde to San José in a large bus with aircon and fancy leather seats, and the minibus (Intershuttle) costed $50.

 - Drink the tap water.
 It’s perfectly safe to drink water from the tap, and it will save you a few dollars a day.

-- Eat at Soda.
-These are family owned restaurants that offer cheap meals for around $2.
-They serve nice local food and can be found in most cities throughout the country.
+- Eat at sodas.
+These are family owned restaurants that offer cheap, large meals for around $5-$8.
+They serve local Costa Rican food and can be found in most cities throughout the country.

 - Travel off-season.
 I guess this goes for most countries, but Costa Rica is just as beautiful in low season and the prices are much lower.
 Plus, the rain forests and country side will be more lush.